What to expect

 - Magnificent chateaux and regal gardens

-- Easy cycling and short distances along flat terrain.
-World-class vineyards, A-list estates and famous wine villages.
+- Easy cycling and short distances along mostly flat terrain.

 16 miles (25 km)